BoydBLever/Google-Cloud-Billing-Voice-Bot/README.md

 Google Chirp enables real-time transcription across many languages, allowing support for global Google Cloud customers.
 It performs speech-to-text and returns transcriptions for reasoning and structured action selection.

 4. **Intelligence Layer (LLMProcessor powered by Gemini)** The transcribed text is passed to a Gemini model which interprets intent, generates helpful responses, and follows a strict contract of emitting one JSON action per turn.
-Supported mock actions include:

-• Looking up billing policies, discounts, or usage rules
-• Gathering account identifiers
-• Creating ticket summaries for follow-up
+Supported mock actions include a. looking up billing policies, b. discounts or usage rules, c. gathering account identifiers and d. creating ticket summaries for follow-up.

-This transforms the app from a simple Q&A bot into a practical, mock call-center assistant capable of pulling defined levers.
+This transforms the app from a simple Q&A bot into a practical, mock call-center agent capable of pulling defined levers.
+It behaves agentic because the LLM doesn’t just generate text—it decides an action in a structured JSON contract, then the code executes that action (get_account, get_policy, create_ticket) and returns the result.
+The agency comes from the model choosing a lever each turn based on conversation context.

-5. **Further Backend Developement (Firestore)** Responses, transcripts, or ticket summaries can be logged to a small GCP database (Firestore in the future) for analytics or follow-up.
-When deployed on Cloud Run, the pipeline runs inside a container image that must be rebuilt and redeployed after every code change.
+5. **Further Backend Developement (Firestore)** Further work can be done to call real GCP APIs in lieu of mock data.
+Responses, transcripts, or ticket summaries can be logged to Google Firestore for analytics & follow-up.

 ## Data Flow
 User Voice → Chirp (`chirp_3`) → Text Transcript → Gemini 2.5-Flash-Lite → One JSON Action Emitted →